kingdonb/materialize-jekyll/_posts/2019-02-14-release-v2-20-1-postmortem.markdown

 even once**.)

 The bad chart was unfortunately pushed to charts.teamhephy.com repo and circulated before the issue was identified.
-Properly configured clusters with [Persistent Object Storage](https://docs.teamhephy.info/installing-workflow/configuring-object-storage/) would not be at risk of data loss.  **(Doesn't sound so bad now, does it?)**
+Properly configured clusters with [Persistent Object Storage](https://docs.teamhephy.info/installing-workflow/configuring-object-storage/) would not be at risk of data loss after the first 4 hours. **(Doesn't sound so bad now, does it?)**

-Also, database users must be aware that this release represents a breaking change for Workflow clusters with on-cluster databases, as upgrading will automatically upgrade and overwrite any earlier backups unless a snapshot is taken.
+Still, database users must be aware that this release represents a breaking change for Workflow clusters with on-cluster databases, as upgrading will automatically upgrade any earlier backups.
+NB: Restoring your database to the old version after that will become a drastically higher level of difficult.

+We will follow up this Postmortem later with a deep-dive that explains how `deis-database` Postgres "WAL" backups work, and how users can verify that they are working before they are needed.
+Thanks for reading, remember to join us on Slack, and I hope you enjoyed this month's episode of the Hephy Postmortem show!